vichuge/4-Building-with-Backgrounds-and-Gradients/README.md

 **![](https://img.shields.io/badge/-microverse-yellow)**

-# Positioning And Floating Elements (New York Times page)
+# Building with Backgrounds and Gradients (Apple Store page)

-> This is a collaborative third project in the HTML5&CSS3 Microverse curriculum.
+> This is a collaborative fourth project in the HTML5&CSS3 Microverse curriculum.

 # Screenshot